UPPMAX/programming_formalisms/docs/optimisation/runtime_speed_profiles.md

         1    0.000    0.000    0.000    0.000 {method 'disable' of '_lsprof.Profiler' objects}
 ```

-This is what the columns mean (simplied from [the Python profiling manual](https://docs.python.org/3/library/profile.html)):
+This is what the columns mean (simplified from [the Python profiling manual](https://docs.python.org/3/library/profile.html)):

 Parameter|Description
 ---------|---------------------------